HTML Lists

 What is HTML Lists?

 HTML lists are used to display items in a structured, easy-to-read format on a webpage.
-There are three main types of HTML lists:
+HTML includes three primary list types for organizing content:

 An ordered list is used when the sequence of items matters.
 Each item is numbered automatically.